 Soft skills have become the new currency in the digital age as technology changes the way we work.

-Research by iCIMS found that one in three professionals believe candidates soft skills have declined in the last five years.
+A study from MIT Sloan found that soft skills training – even in a factory setting – can improve work productivity in an organization.
 If soft skills are so important, why are so many organizations overlooking developing them?

 Let’s look at four important soft skills and explore how you can develop them in your employees.

 Adaptability was listed as one of the 5 most in-demand soft skills in 2019 according to LinkedIn.
 Industries, technologies, and organizations are changing at breakneck speed, so this demand makes a lot of sense.
 At the core of adaptability is being flexible and embracing change.
 Employees who can’t go with the flow are likely to get left behind.